rupamnag/Gastrointestinal_Tract_Anomalies_Detection_RupamNag/README.md

 Please download the dataset from the official website and place it inside the `dataset/` directory before running the notebook.

+For detailed dataset download instructions and folder organization, see:

+**dataset/README.md**

 ---

 # Repository Structure